jimbobbennett/smart-garden-ornaments/days/1-setup.md

 1. Select the cog in the Temperature tile on the dashboard and set the *Display range* to `Past 1 day`, the same as you did for the device view.

+1. Tiles are sized based on a grid.
+The tile by default is 2x2, meaning it is 2 grid squares wide by two high.
+The graph will be easier to see if it is wider, so drag the bottom corner to make it wider.

 1. Select **Update**

 #### Add the device locations on a map